-(Horse Girl spoilers abound in this story, based on our interview with co-writers Alison Brie and Jeff Baena.
+(Spoilers about the Horse Girl ending abound in this story, based on our interview with co-writers Alison Brie and Jeff Baena.
 Please don’t read it if you haven’t seen the film.)

 Horse Girl, now airing on Netflix, may initially seem like a lighthearted character study of a young woman named Sarah (Alison Brie) who cares more about horses and fantasy-laden crime shows than she does about real life.
 But it soon becomes tragically apparent that Sarah isn’t sure what reality is.